 Now that September is upon us and the feeling of Autumn is slowly, but surely, making its way through the city, it’s tempting to stay at home and spend the weekend in peace.
-But with so much going on in Manchester this weekend, you’d would be fool to miss out.
+But with so much going on in Manchester this weekend, you would be a fool to miss out.

 As always we’re here to give you the very latest on what to do, see and get up to in and around the city.
 From theatre, comedy, music and more, we have it all.